zuozhenggh/learning-library/security-library/iam-upgrade/initialize-environment/initialize-environment.md

     If all expected processes are shown in your output as seen above, then your environment is ready for the next task.

-3. Test the base installation by accessing the *Identity Manager Admin Console* which has been pre-launched on the *Chrome* window on your remote desktop session using the below credentials :
+3. Test the base installation by accessing the *Identity Manager Admin Console* , which has been pre-launched on the *Chrome* window on your remote desktop session, using the below credentials :

     ```
     URL: <copy>http://wsidmhost.idm.oracle.com:7778/oim</copy>